rodrigoelp/little-stories/Unlikely adventures/9-Chapter-9.md

 *"Correct!"* - replied Sam, the smile could have been since kilometres around.

 Sam walked with holding hands with Hannah as instructed by Amir.
-They walked slowly towards the hill, their toes guide them on any debris covering the ground, for the most parts it was as flat as a disc.
+They walked slowly towards the hill, their toes warned them on any debris covering the ground, for the most parts it was as flat as a disc.
 Sam satisfied attitude exploded when his toes told him they had reached high enough from the flat ground - *"Are we out of it?
 Out of the water?"* - reviewed Sam.

 *"I...
 I think so.
 You are far away..."* - replied Amir - *"Is it my turn?"*